General Glory: Donovan Wallace

 During one of Jones's transformations into his elderly self, he suffered a cardiac episode and ended up in the hospital next to New York City policeman Donovan Wallace, who had become paralyzed risking his life to save a child from gangsters.

 By this point, Jones was too weak to change into his alter ego, but he regaled Wallace with inspiring stories about his adventures as Glory (the stories paralleled thematic trends in superhero comics).
 Initially skeptical, Donovan eventually came to believe in the spirit of glory and he was able to tap into the same energies that once powered Jones.
 He manifested great strength and agility, wings and throwing razors.
 He left his hospital bed and crushed the gangs that had crippled him.
 When he returned to the hospital, Jones was in cardiac arrest.
 To keep his legacy alive, Jones bequeathed his powers to Donovan, whose full mobility was restored.
-As Donovan becomes the second General Glory, Jones passes away.
+As Donovan becomes the second General Glory, Jones dies.

 Wallace was known to be estranged from his wife and child, but in Justice Society of America (vol. 3) #3 it is revealed that Wallace and everyone attending his wedding was dismembered during the ceremony by a Nazi-themed team called the Fourth Reich.
 This group's mission, backed up by the villain Vandal Savage, was to destroy the legacy of all American heroes whose identities were closely tied to America itself.

 During the 52 series, Martian Manhunter constructs a JLA memorial in the hills above Happy Harbor, a statue dedicated to each fallen JLA member, Glory included.